The botanical interior design ideas I’m sharing today are so versatile that you can take them in a variety of directions at home.

 There is an earthiness to this look, so don’t be afraid to embrace materials like cork, wicker, rattan, jute and blonde timbers.
 The latter is the one you want to use more of, in things like photo frames and accessories, and use the other materials sparingly.
 Remember; keep it chic.

-This is an uncluttered look, so display larger ceramics and timber accessories as opposed to grouping loads of smaller knick knacks in the one vignette.
+This is an uncluttered approach to decorating, so display larger ceramics and timber accessories as opposed to grouping loads of smaller knick knacks in the one vignette.
 The image below is a stunning example of the botanical interior design trend executed with minimalism and restraint.
 And I want in on that entire vibe.

 Giving Botanical Interior Design an Aussie Twist

 Some of the botanical interior design ideas I’ve shared above are probably darker than some of you would like to go.
 And that’s OK.
 Many of us Aussies love to keep it light and bright, so I’m not hatin’.

 The good news is that you can still rock this look in an all-white room.
 If you have a coastal or Scandi vibe going on at your place, you’re already halfway there.
 A neutral base palette of white, soft grey and blonde timber bodes really well for this trend.

 Fair warning; if you choose not to take the bolder, more luxe approach as seen in a few of the images here, the look will be high contrast.
 If you’re going to add pops of bold green over a predominantly white room, it will be visually impactful.
 I love that sense of drama, but I did want to let you know in case you don’t like a high-contrast interior.

 If you love green interiors done in a more wild, bohemian way, this post has you covered.
 I find it really interesting to explore the subtle differences between trends, so one look at the more wild way to do green vibes and you realise that this botanical look is far more retrained.